servo/servo.org/_posts/2024-07-31-this-month-in-servo.md

     <progress value="2955" max="10000" style="transform: scale(3); transform-origin: top left; width: calc(100% / 3);"></progress>
 </div></figure>

-As always, use of these funds will be decided transparently in the Technical Steering Committee, starting with our updated proposal for a [dedicated server for CI runners](https://github.com/servo/project/issues/94#issuecomment-2252262955) (@delan, @sagudev, @nicoburns).
+As always, use of these funds will be decided transparently in the Technical Steering Committee.
+Our updated proposal for a [dedicated server for CI runners](https://github.com/servo/project/issues/94#issuecomment-2252262955) (@delan, @sagudev, @nicoburns) was accepted, which should reduce build times significantly, and this is just the start!

 For more details, head to our [Sponsorship page]({{ '/sponsorship/' | url }}).

 ## Conferences and blogs